athenahjiang/athena-percy/Talks/Anshuman.md

 # agile
-athelium? you didn't sound excited goals?
+athelium? you didn't sound excited goals? must be really hard on your side? let's go over them together?
-90% rule
-can we still move stories out or repoint them?
+90% rule, can we still move stories out or repoint them?

 # area
 i think i am more backend + infra oriented